tum-gis/road2citygml3/src/guideline/guideline.rst

    * **must** contain a unique *gml:id* attribute.
    * **should** be modelled per single object.
+   * **should** contain a *function* attribute according to the CityGML codelist.
+   * **should** contain a *class* attribute (e.g. to indicate sign, light or pole type)
-   * **should** contain relevant information such as 2D coordinates, height information (absolute or above the ground), orientation (e.g. azimuth angle) and sign or light type (as citygml class attribute).
+   * **should** contain relevant information such as 2D coordinates, height information (absolute or above the ground) and orientation (e.g. azimuth angle).
    * **can** use *CityObjectRelations* to indicate validity of a certain traffic sign or light for a specific lane.

 * These objects are usually represented with prototypes, which are instantiated multiple times at different locations (implicit geometries).
 However, it is also possible to model these objects using a simple point representation.
 * Multiple logically connected objects (such as all signs and traffic lights connected to one pole) can be part of a *CityObjectGroup*.
+* Many countries use standardized codes to identify different types of traffic signs (e.g. `Germany <https://en.wikipedia.org/wiki/Road_signs_in_Germany>`_).
+It is recommended to use these codes as *class* attributes with each traffic sign object.

 .. figure:: ../figures/trafficsigns.PNG
    :align: center
    :name:  fig_cityfurniture1

-   Traffic signs and corresponding poles modelled as individual CityFurniture objects.
+   Traffic signs (top) and traffic lights (bottom) and corresponding poles modelled as individual CityFurniture objects.

 .. figure:: ../figures/busstop.PNG
    :align: center
    :name:  fig_cityfurniture2

-   Bus stop and other city funrniture objects with corresponding function attributes.
+   Bus stop and other city furniture objects with corresponding function attributes.

 Vegetation